mycousin4ever/mycousin4ever/README.md

 - 👋 Hi, I’m Muhannad Khalid Maglad
-- 👀 I’m interested in Web Application / mvc freamwork
+- 👀 I’m interested in .Net Application
 - 🌱 I’m currently learning mvc 6
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...